 In addition, all IHE alumni also receive a resume career package to jumpstart their transition from training to employment.

-“Having a can-do attitude, being respectful to others and being willing to learn and start where your peers are willing to work with you is the best way to get a great job reference as a newer operator on a job site,” says Hansen.
+“Having a can-do attitude, being respectful to others and being willing to learn and start where your peers are willing to work with you is the best way to get a great job reference as a newer operator on a job site,” says Bay.

 Still not sure what heavy equipment operator training is right for you?